What causes period pains?

 - Pelvic Inflammatory Disease, or PID

 Pelvic inflammatory disease is an infection in the reproductive organ of a woman and is usually caused by a sexually transmitted disease or infection.
 The organs that get affected by PID include the uterus, ovaries, and fallopian tubes.
 PID can damage these parts of your reproductive organs, and make it difficult for a woman to get pregnant.

 - Cervical stenosis

-This is a rare condition where the cervix is narrow and small that it causes the menstrual flow slow, increasing the pressure inside the uterus and causes pain.
+This is a rare condition where the cervix is narrow and small that it causes the menstrual flow slow, increasing the pressure inside the uterus and causing pain.
 Cervical stenosis often causes no symptoms and is usually a result of another disorder, such as cervical cancer.

 Some of the period pains are also caused by contraceptive devices, such as an intrauterine device (IUD).
 This is a type of contraception that is inserted inside the uterus.
-The main purpose of an IUD is to prevent a woman from getting pregnant, but it can also sometimes cause period pain especially during the first few months after it is inserted.
+The main purpose of an IUD is to prevent a woman from getting pregnant, but it can also sometimes cause period pain, especially during the first few months after it is inserted.

 Although period pains are common in most women, it is still important that you consult your gynecologist especially if start to develop severe period pain from your normal pattern of menstrual period, or if you suddenly experience a heavier than usual or irregular period.